malczuuu/chimera/README.md

 This project demonstrates the architectural pattern of creating a **base (core) application** with all business logic extracted into an auto-configurable core module.
 This allows multiple applications to:

-- Include the core functionality via dependency management
+- Include the core functionality via dependency management.
-- Override or extend specific components as needed
+- Override or extend specific components as needed.
-- Share common business logic while maintaining application-specific customizations
+- Share common business logic while maintaining application-specific customizations.

 ## Architecture